nickzylstra/nickzylstra-com-cf-workers/README.md

 docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d
 ```

+##### CircleCI:
+- connect github to CircleCI
+- add repo as project to CircleCI
+- add AWS ssh key to project secrets

 #### To update client or server code:
 - push changes to Github branch tracked by Docker Hub (master currently)
-- wait for Docker Hub to autobuild
-- reboot EC2 instance
-  - AWS userData script runs at every EC2 reboot, it will pull new image from Docker Hub

 #### To update deployment scripts and files used outside of app_server image
 - 'git pull' in repo on EC2 instance